 Belle Meade is famous for being the fancy neighborhood of Nashville - it is fun to drive through and look at the houses.
 We also toured the Belle Meade Plantation, which is a beautiful mansion and used to be a famous breeder of horses, as opposed to a typical crop plantation.
-It was really interesting, and they did a great job of acknowledging the history of slavery at plantations, which I thought was important and not something often done at tourist sites.
+They do acknowledge the history of slavery at plantations, which is often glossed over at tourist sites so it was an important inclusion, and have a poignant exhibit honoring the slaves at Belle Meade specifically.
 The guides were great at telling stories and bringing the history to life, and the tour includes a wine tasting at the end as well.

 This a huge (55 acre!) garden and historical estate that is a great place to enjoy the outdoors and beautiful landscapes.
 They have a cool mansion that was shown on the show Nashville, and a variety of gardens including Japanese, a literary garden, an Italian terrace garden, an herb garden, and more.
 My FAVORITE was the “TRAINS!” garden, which was straight out of a storybook!
 It has miniature trains and little houses and landscapes for gnomes and fairies in some giant tree trunks.
 This is definitely great for children, and they can climb around the exhibit too, but even adults will love it!
 I’m not sure if this is a permanent exhibit, but it only runs during certain times of the day, and definitely don’t miss it if you visit the garden!